 These experimental explosions on the atoll of Bikini inspired Dali to paint the Three Sphinxes of Bikini.
 Dali himself was a surrealist painter.
 If you look at the point of view of expressionism, then paintings in general are supposed to

 emphasize the expression of inner experience rather than a solely photographic portrayal of reality.
 It is subjective emotions and responses that objects and events arouse in the artist.
 In surrealism, it goes one step further:

 The painting consisted of one head, one tree and one nuclear mushroom.
-The head might represents humanity, while the tree represents nature and mushroom cloud represents destruction.
-When nuclear exploded, the tree was the one closest to it then come to the head, which could mean that impact on nature is far greater than impact on human.
+The head might represent humanity, while the tree represents nature and mushroom cloud represents destruction.
+When nuclear exploded, the tree was the one closest to it then come to the head, which could mean that impact on nature is far greater than the impact on humans.